arunasurya/academy/bitcointx.md

 - a hash of the previous transaction
 - an index of the current transaction, which always starts at `0`
 - scriptSig or an unlock script

-### Public key cryptography

-- a private-public key pair is needed to send and receive bitcoin
-- the public key is generated from the private key